Rsantct/pe.audio.sys/pe.audio.sys/doc/80_DVB-T.md

 # 0. NOTICE
-This file is a COPY from the former project **FIRtro** at https://github.com/AudioHumLab/FIRtro
+This file is an UPDATED COPY from the former project **FIRtro** at https://github.com/AudioHumLab/FIRtro

 # 1. HW